HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 #### Best Practices score

-<a hreflang="en" href="https://web.dev/lighthouse-best-practices/">Lighthouse Best Practices</a> category makes sure that site avoids using unhealthy common patterns which dramatically changes User Experience.
-One of the examples - "document.write()", etc. All sites results mostly 87, and 93 for for some of them.
+<a hreflang="en" href="https://web.dev/lighthouse-best-practices/">Lighthouse Best Practices</a> category makes sure that site avoids using unhealthy common patterns which dramatically changes User Experience, for example use of the outdated `document.write()`.
+All sites results mostly 87, and 93 for for some of them.

 {{ figure_markup(
   image="median-lighthouse-best-practices-score.png",